zolegus/quix/README.md

 *  **fix_decoder**: Decode a fix message into a form more friendly to the following node.
 *  **fix_encoder**: Encode a fix message from the form that is ore friendly to the nodes being followed.

-The following behaviours are not yet implemented.
+The following behaviours are not yet event started but have placeholder files created.
 *  **client_manager**: Event enrichment related to the client.
 *  **destination_manager**: Event enrichment related to the destination.
 *  **order_manager**: Event enrichment related to the order.